 Whether you know it or not, someone in your life probably has ADHD.
-And whether you'd like to admit it or not, you've probably judged that person at least once or twice.
-Maybe you think she's too spontaneous or lacks focus every now and then.
-Or maybe she's just not the best at returning texts or following through with things.
-It's OK to admit, because believe it or not, your friend with ADHD is totally judging you too.
+And whether you’d like to admit it or not, you’ve probably judged that person at least once or twice.
+Maybe you think he/she’s too spontaneous or lacks focus every now and then.
+Or maybe he/she’s just not the best at returning texts or following through with things.
+It’s OK to admit, because believe it or not, your friend with ADHD is totally judging you, too.

-I reached out to some adults living with ADHD and asked them for their thoughts on the rest of the population.
-Their answers might surprise you — and they'll definitely make you see their world from a different angle.
+We reached out to some adults living with ADHD and asked them for their thoughts on the rest of the population.
+Their answers might surprise you — and they’ll definitely make you see their world from a different point of view.

 “We think you absolutely do not get it.
 If you don’t have ADHD, you cannot get how hard it is to sit still for extended periods of time without moving.” — Amy S.